mattflax/rated-ranking-evaluator/rre-server/README.md

 By default, the Elasticsearch plugin will use an index called `rre` on a local Elasticsearch instance.
 To change this, pass in further parameters:

-- `-Delasticsearch.url=http://myhost:9200` to change the Elasticsearch endpoint.
+- `--elasticsearch.url=http://myhost:9200` to change the Elasticsearch endpoint.
-- `-Delasticsearch.index=rre_test` to change the index in use.
+- `--elasticsearch.index=rre_test` to change the index in use.

-These parameters should come before the `-jar rre-server...` command line option.
+These parameters should come after the `-jar rre-server...` command line section - ie. at the *end* of the command.